Together (political bloc): 2024 presidential election

 On 4 August, Together announced that its candidate for the 2024 presidential election would be Moldovan historian and politician Octavian Țîcu.
 He was not a member of any of the bloc's parties at the time, having been in the past a member of the Parliament of Moldova and the leader of the National Unity Party (PUN), the goal of which was the unification of Moldova and Romania. Țîcu was selected through an internal vote within the bloc, in which Gligor and Munteanu also participated, with Țîcu receiving the most votes from members of the four parties.

 On 9 August, Munteanu announced that the CUB had left Together and withdrawn its support for Țîcu and that it would nominate its own candidate for the presidential election.
-Munteanu stated that "CUB does not accept as candidate a person whose statements generate political controversy" and accussed Țîcu of docility towards the ruling PAS government.
+Munteanu stated that "CUB does not accept as candidate a person whose statements generate political controversy" and accused Țîcu of docility towards the ruling PAS government.
 In reaction, the other components of the bloc claimed that the CUB's withdrawal was an act of "sabotage" behind which would be "the harmful influences of the fugitive oligarchs", and that the withdrawal of support for Țîcu was due to Munteanu's "personal frustrations and ambitions".
 Regarding this episode, Moldovan political analyst Nicolae Negru commented that, in Moldova, personal political ambitions and a lack of political culture can lead to the disintegration of political blocs.
 Posteriorly, the Together bloc was registered on 12 September as a participant in the 2024 Moldovan European Union membership constitutional referendum, which took place on 20 October, with the bloc supporting the "yes" option.

 In his election campaign, the main ideas that Țîcu promoted were the following: a favorable solution to the Transnistria conflict and the reintegration of Transnistria into Moldova; increased international credibility of Moldova, including through the support of Ukraine's independence and territorial integrity and the condemnation of the Russian invasion of Ukraine; Moldova's accelerated integration into the EU alongside Romania; and the underlining of Romania's value as Moldova's main partner and ally in the path towards European integration, taking into account the same history, language and culture that both countries share. Țîcu's campaign slogan, "Together for Europe" (Împreună pentru Europa), aimed to send a message of cohesion to society in order to achieve the goal of European integration.

 Țîcu obtained 14,326 (0.93%) votes in the first round of the presidential election, which also took place on 20 October, placing eighth out of eleven candidates.
 In the second round of 3 November, Țîcu and the Together bloc encouraged voters to vote against Alexandr Stoianoglo, the candidate backed by the Party of Socialists of the Republic of Moldova (PSRM), with the LOC openly endorsing his opponent, PAS-backed incumbent President of Moldova Maia Sandu. Țîcu and the Together bloc incited voters to vote "against vote buying, against organized crime, against Ilan Shor, Igor Dodon, Veaceslav Platon and their candidate, Alexandr Stoianoglo".